iremcimen/Weather-App/README.md

 ## Credits

-- Weather data powered by your chosen API (add details here).
+- Weather data powered by your chosen API.
 - UI/UX inspired by modern design trends.

-## License

-MIT